Why is Early Testing for Learning Disabilities Important?

 - High School Placement Test (HSPT) often used by Catholic schools for entrance into high school

-Are There Any Free Screeners that Can Help Determine Student Problems?
+Are There Any Free and Affordable Screeners that Can Help Determine Student Problems?

 Clearly, early testing can help assure that struggling learners can get the needed support so that they can reach their true academic potential.